 You can get buses to and from Penang to Kuala Lumpur, Ipoh, the Cameron Highlands and Kuala Besut to head to the Perhentian Islands which is where I went to after Georgetown, plus a lot more places, but these are the most popular places to visit in Malaysia.

-There’s also a boats that leave Georgetown to Butterworth.
+There are also boats that leave Georgetown to Butterworth.

 3 Days in Georgetown is a good amount of time to spend in the City I think.
 2 days in Georgetown is enough if you are tight on time and 4 days is good if you have more time.
 It’s an easy City to pass a few days in.